TranBaVinhSon/open-manus/README.md

 - Deep search capabilities
 - Code Interpreter using Javascript for complex calculations and data analysis
 - Computer Use capabilities (file operations, terminal commands, system interactions)
+- Running agent inside isolated environment such as remote server or docker container
-- Report generation in both Markdown and HTML formats
+- Comprehensive report generation in both Markdown and HTML formats
 - Step-by-step task execution with planning and reasoning
+- Interactive CLI (User can give input during the task execution process)
+- Running GAIA benchmark

 ## Setup